 For a more in-depth look at the costs associated with buying and running a drag boat read this article.

-Typical speed of a drag boat
+The typical speed of a drag boat varies between drag boat types

 If you watch a drag boat race for the first time, you will notice how short a typical race can last.